dimesoftware/facteur/src/Facteur.Attachments.IO/README.md

 ## Usage

 The power of this project is to create a dynamic mail body as you can populate any template with any type of data.
 This is when the compilers, providers and resolvers come in.
 They can be produced using the `MailBodyBuilder` class, which orchestrates the process of retrieving and populating the template.
-It is ultimately up to the instance of the `IMailer` to actually send the e-mail.
+It is ultimately up to the instance of the `IMailer` to actually send the email.

 ``` csharp
 public async Task SendConfirmationMail(string customerMail, string customerName)